A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Experimental Design

 \section{Experimental Design}

-Given that the motivation behind the GMGP model is to maximize predictive performance given a computational budget, the \textit{experimental design} of training runs is of crucial importance.
+Given that the motivation behind the GMGP model is to maximize predictive performance given a computational budget, its \textit{experimental design} is of crucial importance.
 This procedure can be split into two steps: (i) the \textit{design} of training set $\mathcal{D}_t$ at each node $t \in V$ given \textit{fixed} sample sizes $n_t = |\mathcal{D}_t|$, and (ii) the \textit{allocation} of sample sizes $n_t$ at each node $t \in V$ given a \textit{fixed} computational budget.
-We investigate these steps below.
+For simplicity, we investigate this for the GMGP model, but such designs can naturally be adapted for the more complex d-GMGP model.
+As before, we assume the underlying DAG is an in-tree.